 Get started with customs clearance for wine shipping

-As an importer, you will pay duties and taxes on your wine import, but it can be easy to forget that it also costs money to clear the shipment through customs.
+As an importer, you will pay duties and taxes on your alcoholic beverages import, but it can be easy to forget that it also costs money to clear the shipment through customs.

-To ship wine internationally, you’ll need a firm grasp of the basics of customs clearance, as well as the specific regulations of your import and export countries.
+To ship wine, beer or spirits internationally, you’ll need a firm grasp of the basics of customs clearance, as well as the specific regulations of your import and export countries.
 You will need to prepare the necessary customs paperwork required by your destination country, and pay any fees required.

 Making mistakes with customs clearance can be costly.
 In certain circumstances, you could face fines for non-compliance, risk your container being returned or miss out on quotas that could save you money.
 That’s why it is important to stay up-to-date on the regulations, fees, duties and taxes importers are liable for.
 Ensuring your freight quote comes with customs brokerage can help you avoid unnecessary delays and costs.